-River Institute Hosting Free March Break Workshops at RRCA's Cooper Marsh
+River Institute hosting free March Break Workshops at RRCA's Cooper Marsh

 “This is a great opportunity for families to spend time together while learning about local biodiversity and exploring our area’s natural environment,” says Vincent Pilon, RRCA’s Communications Specialist.
 “Hosting the River Institute’s award-winning education programs at RRCA Conservation Areas offers exceptional environmental education opportunities for local residents and students.”

 Located a few minutes’ drive from South Lancaster, the 673-acre Cooper Marsh is part of the larger Charlottenburgh Marsh – one of the most significant wetlands in Ontario.
-The RRCA actively maintains, enhances, and restores this natural area, which that some trails are currently closed due to recent upgrades to the Marsh’s system of pumps and ring dykes.
+The RRCA actively maintains, enhances, and restores this natural area, which also features viewing blinds and towers, and an 11-kilometre system of boardwalks and nature trails.
+The RRCA reminds visitors that some trails are currently closed due to recent upgrades to the Marsh’s system of pumps and ring dykes.